Responsible Parenthood and Reproductive Health Act of 2012: Separation of church and state

-One of the prelates the Roman Catholic Church in the Philippines, Archbishop Luis Antonio Tagle opposes the Reproductive Health Bill, along with abortion and contraception.
-Because 81% of Filipinos are Catholics, the Catholic Church exerts a strong influence in public and moral life.
+One of the prelates in the Roman Catholic Church in the Philippines, then Archbishop Luis Antonio Tagle opposed the Reproductive Health Bill, along with abortion and contraception.
+Because more than 80% of Filipinos are Catholics at least on paper, the Catholic Church exerts a strong influence in certain aspects of public and moral life.
 Its staunch opposition to the bill has drawn the controversy among non-Catholics and Catholics alike who support the bill whereby many invoke the principle of separation of church and state.

 Fr.
 Joaquin Bernas, S.J, one of the drafters of the Philippine Constitution and a prominent lawyer and writer, explained that the concept of separation of church and state is directed towards the state, rather than the church, as it is a political concept.
 Technically it means "non-establishment of religion," as the Constitution states, "No law shall be passed respecting an establishment of religion."
 It means that the state should be guided by the principle that it should support no specific religion and so government funding should not be allocated for building churches or mosques and not favor any particular religion.
 It does not prevent the church, parents, supervisors, teachers and other moral educators from expressing their views and educating their wards on the morality of their personal and social actions.
 The Catholic Church also states that their stand is based on secular reasons and natural law that are both acceptable to non-Catholics as well.
 Proponents, on the other hand, state that the church should not meddle in matters of the state and should focus on religious matters, not political matters.

 Although congressional supporters of the bill cited its apparent endorsement by the Christian sect of Iglesia ni Cristo, former Alagad Party-list representative Rodante Marcoleta denied this claim in 2014, stating that the INC remained neutral on the bill during the 15th Congress.